tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Fast and Slow pointers: <br/> The Fast and Slow pointer approach, also known as the Hare & Tortoise algorithm, is a pointer algorithm that uses two pointers which move through the array (or sequence/linked list) at different speeds.
+        <strong>Fast and Slow pointers:</strong> <br/> The Fast and Slow pointer approach, also known as the Hare & Tortoise algorithm, is a pointer algorithm that uses two pointers which move through the array (or sequence/linked list) at different speeds.
 This approach is quite useful when dealing with cyclic linked lists or arrays.
         <br/><br/>
         <ul>
             <li> Linked list cycle (easy) </li>